Overview

 If you’re a regular full-time or part-time U.S. Citi employee scheduled to work 20 or more hours per week, you’re covered by Short-Term Disability (STD) at no cost to you.

-For newly hired and rehired employees (regardless of prior service), there is a 90-day waiting period before disability benefits are payable.
-For a schedule of benefits, refer to the Benefits Handbook.
+STD pays 100% of base salary (not benefits eligible pay) during an approved disability of up to 13 weeks.
+For newly hired and rehired employees (regardless of prior service), there is a 30-day waiting period before disability benefits are payable.
+For more information, refer to the Benefits Handbook.

 Note: If you aren’t eligible for Citi STD benefits and you work in CA, HI, NJ, NY or RI*, you may be eligible for state benefits.
 MetLife will advise you of the applicable state benefits.